 You must submit official transcripts from all colleges attended in the completion of your pre-requisite courses and all colleges referenced in your application.
 All official transcripts must be submitted in the application packet.
 Official transcripts sent directly to the nursing department are not accepted.

 Can you tell me why I was not accepted into the nursing program?

 Each applicant will be notified of the results of the random selection.

-May I use my TEAS V test results from another college?
+Can I use my assessment results from another college?

 When should I expect to hear the results of the selection process and how will I be notified?

-Students are notified via e-mail using the e-mail address clearly documented on their application.
-It takes approximately 6 weeks after the close of application acceptance to complete the selection and notification process.
+Only selected students are notified via e-mail using the e-mail address clearly documented on their application.
+It takes approximately 4 weeks after the close of application acceptance to complete the selection and notification process.